|AT A GLANCE||PRICING||HEADLINE|

 Chances are you’ve heard about Purple by now.
 Whether it was from a friend or a commercial, Purple has taken the online mattress world by storm in the past couple years.
 They make some of the most innovative, unique mattresses on the market.
 And what makes their beds so unique is the company’s patented Hyper-Elastic Polymer material that they use for the top layer on each of their mattress models.

 So what is Hyper-Elastic Polymer?
 Glad you asked.
 Well, it can be somewhat hard to describe, but it’s not a type of foam.
 It’s more of a gel or silicone-like material (even though it’s not actually either of those materials).
 But it definitely has a gel-like feel to it.
 It’s extremely flexible, soft, and responsive, yet oddly supportive.
+You can read more about Purple’s proprietary comfort layer on their website.

 In fact, it can actually stretch 15 times its resting state, which is pretty incredible.
 You can see why people love to talk about it, it’s just very interesting.
 Now that you know about the material that makes Purple special, let’s quickly cover each of their models.